 Calling card: Quantum

-Vizio has already announced that its 2022 models will be carrying on the improvements from 2021, including HDR/Dolby Vision formats, Dolby Atmos, and HDMI 2.1 — as well as faster processors.
 Plus, gamers will be happy with Vizio’s announcement of a free firmware update to its 2021 models, allowing for compatibility with AMD’s FreeSync technology, which enables smoother graphics when used with compatible gaming consoles and PCs.
-It has also announced a dedicated Gaming TV, with a 240 fps frame rate and built-in Dolby Vision Auto Gaming, among other features.
+It has also an M-Series TV specifically designed for gaming, with a 240 fps frame rate and built-in Dolby Vision Auto Gaming, among other features.

 Remember these?
 These are the TV brands many of us grew up with, but they’re no longer leading the pack.